yleeyilin/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancement**

 1. Enhance command to be space insensitive
-   1. Currently, we do not allow for incorrect spacing in commands.
+   1. Currently, we do not allow for incorrect spacings in commands.
    2. ```/add-person ; name : Person1 ;phone :98883888;address:Pooch Street 32 ; email : impooch@gmail.com```.
-   3. The above example will be considered as invalid since there is no spacing before the `phone` and `address` prefixes and are not parsed as valid prefixes.
+   3. The above example will be considered as invalid since there is no spacing before the `phone` prefix and before the `address` prefix.
+The lack of spacing causes `phone` and `address` to not be parsed as valid prefixes.
-   4. We plan to extend PoochPlanner to accept this alternative possible input to cater to fast typists.
+   4. We plan to extend PoochPlanner to accept alternative possible inputs with incorrect spacings to cater to fast typists.

 2. Enhance command to fix multiple white spacings in user's input
    1. Currently, we do not have any checker to verify if there exists multiple white spacings in user's input.
    2. We take any input values `John Doe` with multiple number of spacing as different inputs as it is.
-   3. We plan to parse all the input to remove additional spacing to cater fast typists as additional spacing can likely occur due to typo.
+   3. We plan to parse all the input to remove additional spacings to cater fast typists as additional spacings are likely occur due to typo.

-3. Enhance price to allow decimals
+3. Enhance price to allow for decimal places
    1. Currently, we do not allow decimal places for prices.
    2. We plan to allow decimal places for prices to allow for greater flexibility in recording prices.

-4. Enhance salary to be stored in different unit
+4. Enhance salary to allow for storage in different units
    1. Currently, we only allow storing salary with unit `/hr`.
-   2. We plan to allow more flexible storing unit such as `/day`, `/month` and `/event`.
+   2. We plan to allow for more flexible storing unit such as `/day`, `/month` and `/event`.

 5. Enhance validation on input fields for search command
    1. Currently, we do not have any validation on input fields such as salary, phone in search commands.